 I have been working at Stockholm University since 2004, starting at the former CTM (Centre for Transdisciplinary Environmental Research) and joining the Stockholm Resilience Centre in 2007, where I started up and coordinated the BalticSTERN project and its cost-benefit analysis of the Baltic Sea.

-I now combine working part time at BNI with focusing my time working at the Baltic Eye at the Stockholm University Baltic Sea Centre.
+I now combine working part time at BNI with focusing my time working at the Baltic Eye at the Stockholm University Baltic Sea Centre, where I have been responsible for the Baltic Sea Future congress and platform since April 2016.

 Responsibilities at the Baltic Nest Institute